 You can find more information regarding the project progress in the below publications:

-- E. Y. Ucer, M. C. Kisacikoglu, A. C. Gurbuz, "Learning EV integration impact on a low voltage distribution grid" IEEE PES GM, Aug.
+- E. Y. Ucer, M. C. Kisacikoglu, A. C. Gurbuz, "Learning EV integration impact on a low voltage distribution grid" IEEE/PES General Meeting, Portland, OR, Aug.
 2018. [pdf]

 The project will increase awareness into the issues pertaining to electric vehicle integration to the utility grid in general public.
 Today, the power sector is not fully aware of the oncoming problem due to very limited EV integration.
 Therefore, the project team reached out local communities about the project.
 This NSF project was presented to the Tuscaloosa city school district for 6th to 8th grade middle school students visiting UA.